sonar-perl/sonar-perl/README.md

 ## Running it

-The easiest way to see SonarQube with the Perl Plugin in action is to execute our sample perl project with `sonar-scanner` against a local SonarQube installation using `docker-compose`.
+The easiest way to see SonarQube with the Perl Plugin in action is to execute our sample Perl project with `sonar-scanner` against a local SonarQube installation using `docker-compose`.

 First, start up the SonarQube docker container, that has the